 Financial leverage combines liabilities and equity to help the company understand its business risk.
 Risk and investment policy are affected by corporate leverage (Peyer & Shivdasani, 2001; Vengesai & Kwenda, 2018).
-Acency theory, on the other hand, suggests that highly indebted companies pay more for supervision (Jensen & Meckling, 1976).
+Agency theory, on the other hand, suggests that highly indebted companies pay more for supervision (Jensen & Meckling, 1976).
 More debt can increase the risk of fraud, necessitating the need of internal controls.
 The leverage calculation formula used in previous research is carried over into this one.
-This study inherits the leverage calculation formula from previous studies (Khuong et al., 2020; Mahmood, Han, Ali, Mubeen, & Shahzad, 2019; Thao Nguyen et al., 2021; Q. T. Tran, 2020; Yeh & Liao, 2020) as follows:
+This study inherits the leverage calculation formula from previous studies (Khuong et al., 2020; Mahmood et al., 2019; Nguyen et al., 2021; Tran, 2020; Yeh & Liao, 2020) as follows: